r-devel/r-dev-web/WindowsBuilds/R-devel/howto.md

 ## Additional external software for building and checking from source

-Additional software is needed by some contributed CRAN packages, including Pandoc, Ghostscript, JDK, JAGS, MSMPI, and one package even GDAL including executables.
+Additional software is needed by some contributed CRAN packages, including Pandoc, Ghostscript, JDK, JAGS, MSMPI, PhantomJS, Python, Git, Ruby and Rust executables.
 A script is [available](https://svn.r-project.org/R-dev-web/trunk/WindowsBuilds/winutf8/ucrt3/r_packages/setup_checks.ps1) to install these automatically on a new system, following the `setup.ps1` script mentioned earlier.
-These scripts are regularly used in a setup for testing newer versions of Rtools (named "ucrt3"), they are not regularly tested with Rtools42 anymore, so may require some adaptations.
-Also, when the scripts are run (regularly) with "ucrt3", the installers are pre-downloaded: eventually it may be necessary to update them for newer versions when the older installers become inaccessible.
+These scripts are regularly used in a setup for testing newer versions of Rtools (named "ucrt3") currently based on Rtools43, but with pre-downloaded installers, so it may be necessary to update them for newer versions when the older installers become inaccessible.

 ## Building packages from source using the toolchain tarball